Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 When multiple workspaces are included in the query, the logs in the result table are not grouped according to the workspace from which it was retrieved.

-Example additional workspaces: [link][example_queryworkspace_2]
+Example [additional workspaces][example_queryworkspace_2]

 #### Increase wait time, include statistics, include render (visualization)

 The `LogsQueryOptions` type is used for advanced logs options.

-By default, the Azure Monitor Query service will run your query for up to three minutes.
-To increase the default timeout, set `LogsQueryOptions.Wait` to desired number of seconds.
-Max wait time the service will allow is ten minutes (600 seconds).
+By default, your query will run for up to three minutes.
+To increase the default timeout, set `LogsQueryOptions.Wait` to the desired number of seconds.
+The maximum wait time the service will allow is ten minutes (600 seconds).

 To get logs query execution statistics, such as CPU and memory consumption, set `LogsQueryOptions.Statistics` to `true`.